Vita Sackville West

 In the 1930s Vita and her husband, the diplomat Harold Nicolson, moved to Sissinghurst, Kent where they created their famous gardens.
 Vita was a prolific gardening writer penning the Observer column “In your Garden” for many years.
 She was also founder member of the National Trust‘s garden committee.

-Both Vita and Nigel had same-sex relationships during their marriage, as did some of the people in the Bloomsbury Group of writers and artists, with many of whom they had connections.
-The couple had two children: Nigel an editor, politician, and writer, and Benedict, an art historian.
+Both Vita and Harold had same-sex relationships during their marriage, as did some of the people in the Bloomsbury Group of writers and artists, with many of whom they had connections.
+The couple had two children: Benedict, an art historian and Nigel an editor, politician, and writer.

 Vita’s son Nigel’s book ‘Portrait of a Marriage’ first published in 1973 and adapted from Vita’s diaries and letters, describes his parents loving yet unconventional marriage.
 It was adapted for television in 1990.